 - Vocabulary to express negative opinions and complain/protest about something the person does not like.
-Adults often use this page in the group book to reference what an individual is communicating informally through vocalisation, gesture or facial expression, i.e. "I think you're saying that you DON'T LIKE THIS". - The item LET'S DO SOMETHING ELSE has a predictive link directly to the 06 want/activities section to suggest an alternative activity (because you don't like the current activity). - Note that vocabulary to complain about how someone is feeling is included in section 04 something's wrong.
-It is important when making changes to these pages to consider which section, I DON'T LIKE IT or SOMETHING'S WRONG, will most appropriately and frequently convey the child's communication intent. - In addition to adding/deleting vocabulary, you can change the words associated with some pictographs to suit the individual/family/peer group style of expressing opinions.
+Adults may use this page in to express their own opinions or to reference what an individual is communicating informally through vocalization, gesture or facial expression, i.e. "I think you're saying that you DON'T LIKE THIS". - The item LET'S DO SOMETHING ELSE has a predictive link directly to the 07 want/activities section to suggest an alternative activity (because you don't like the current activity). - Note that vocabulary to complain about how someone is feeling is included in section 04 something's wrong.
+It is important when making changes to these pages to consider which section, I DON'T LIKE IT or SOMETHING'S WRONG, will most appropriately and frequently convey the communication intent. - In addition to adding/deleting vocabulary, you can change the words associated with some pictographs to suit the individual/family/peer group style of expressing opinions.